Catalyst Pharmaceuticals Inc. (CPRX) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CPRX starting from GRANDE ALICIA, who sale 50,000 shares at the price of $16.70 back on Mar 29.
-After this action, GRANDE ALICIA now owns 50,557 shares of Catalyst Pharmaceuticals Inc., valued at $835,100 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CPRX starting from Tierney David S, who sale 30,000 shares at the price of $16.83 back on Apr 05.
+After this action, Tierney David S now owns 313,541 shares of Catalyst Pharmaceuticals Inc., valued at $504,900 using the latest closing price.

-Del Carmen Jeffrey, the Chief Commercial Officer of Catalyst Pharmaceuticals Inc., sale 40,000 shares at $16.70 during a trade that took place back on Mar 29, which means that Del Carmen Jeffrey is holding 7,541 shares at $667,810 based on the most recent closing price.
+GRANDE ALICIA, the VP, Treasurer and CFO of Catalyst Pharmaceuticals Inc., sale 50,000 shares at $16.70 during a trade that took place back on Mar 29, which means that GRANDE ALICIA is holding 50,557 shares at $835,100 based on the most recent closing price.

 Stock Fundamentals for CPRX